LucasDelfino92/morrowindsharp/readme.md

 - Tamriel Rebuilt: many of the mods featured in the guide are Vvardenfell-specific, meaning Tamriel Rebuilt will not benefit from them.
 But the guide should be 99% compatible.
 - Morrowind Rebirth: no.
 - Beautiful Cities of Morrowind: according to RandomPal, author of BCoM, it is.
 But refer to the disclaimer above.

-### Do you have a Patreon I can contribute to?

-No.